hana-chen/vuejs-simple-project/readme.md

 + Description
 + Appointment place: Using google map autocomplete
 + A map display a marker on map to show the place where the appointment is.
 When click on marker, the info window will be display to show exact appointment address on the map
-Note: When you research: Please create sub-task to comment the result (output) of your researching.